The Best Beach in Sardinia and Italy: Updated for 2023

 The best way to explore the east coast of Sardinia, where these beaches are, is to base yourself in Cala Gonone and spend a week or more exploring.

-As I've mentioned; my personal favorite hotel, right on the beach in Cala Gonone, and perfect for visiting all the beaches featured is a hotel called the Bue Marino.
-Definitely our favourite beach hotel in Sardinia!
+As I've mentioned, my personal favorite hotel, right on the beach in Cala Gonone and perfect for visiting all the beaches featured, is a hotel called the Bue Marino.
+Definitely our favorite beach hotel in this part of Sardinia!

 Click to begin